GeorgeDaoud3/SOFE4630U-MS3/README.md

          * **Tasks**:1
       6. Review and launch:
          * **Connector name**: **Kafka2Redis**
             The previous settings configured the connector to continuously consume messages from the topic named **ToRedis**.
-Each the key and value of each message will be stored as a key value pairs in the Redis at database 1.
+Each key and value of each message will be stored as a key-value pair in the Redis at database 1.
-4. To send an image (as an example) to the kafka topic, we will use files from the GitHub repository at the path /connectors/Redis/
+4. To send an image (as an example) to the Kafka topic, we will use files from the GitHub repository at the path /connectors/Redis/
    * cred.json: has to be updated as described before
-   * ontarioTech.jpg: the image to be send to the kafka topic
+   * ontarioTech.jpg: the image to be sent to the Kafka topic
-   * produceImage.py: produce the image to kafka topic named **ToRedis** with a key **fromKafka**
+   * produceImage.py: produce the image to a kafka topic named **ToRedis** with a key **fromKafka**
    * make sure that the three files at the same folder. then, run produceImage.py.
-5. To check that the connector works and that the key/value message is parsed and send to Redis server, check the status of the connector at Confluent Kafka.
+5. To check that the connector works and that the key/value message is parsed and sent to the Redis server, check the status of the connector at Confluent Kafka.
 6. To check that the connector, ReceiveImage.py will read the bytes associated with the key from the Redis server and save as another JPG file (**recieved.jpg**).
-   * First change the IP at line 4 with the Redis IP.
+   * First, change the IP at line 4 with the Redis IP.
    * Run ReceiveImage.py
    * check that recieved.jpg is created and its content is a copy of the original sent image.

 ## Discussion:
 * How do Kafka connectors maintain availability?
 * MySQL connector supports three serialize/deserialize methods; JSON, AVRO, and PROTOBUF.
 What are the advantages and disadvantages of each.
-* There are two options for **Insert mode** (**UPSERT** or **INSERT**) can be configured for MYSQL sink connector.
+* There are two options for **Insert mode** (**UPSERT** or **INSERT**) can be configured for MySQL sink connector.
 Compare both of them and provide a test case for each of them.
 * Confluent Cloud Kafka supports connectors while Google Pub/Sub doesn't support them.
-What's the advantages and disadvantages of adding connectors to any pub/sub service?
+What are the advantages and disadvantages of adding connectors to any pub/sub service?

 ## Design:
 Although Google Pub/Sub doesn't support connectors, it can be implemented using Data flow or any other processing service.
 Update the Dataflow pipeline you implemented in the second milestone to include a parallel branch that saves the preprocessed records into a MySQL server deployed on GKE.

 # Deliverables
-1. A report that includes the Discussion part and the .
+1. A report that includes the Discussion part and description of the updated pipeline.
 2. The code you implemented in the Design part.
 2. An audible video of about 5 minutes showing the connectors described.
 Your video should highlight the check steps.
-3. Another audible video of about 3 minutes showing the output of the design part.
+3. Another audible video of about 3 minutes shows the output of the design part.